civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_custom.md

 ## Summary

-This hook is called AFTER the db write on a custom table
+This hook is called *after* the database write on a custom table.

 ## Definition